-Lookig for a place to rest your head?
+Looking for a place to rest your head while here?
 Here are some of my favorite places to stay in Budapest:

 How to Get Around Budapest

-Public transportation – The inner city bus network in Budapest is vast, with over 200 routes serving the city.
-As well as busses, Budapest has a large network of yellow streetcars/trams servicing much of the city (the trams actually carry more people than the metro!).
+Public transportation – The city bus network in Budapest has over 200 routes .
+Additionally, Budapest has a large network of yellow streetcars/trams servicing much of the city.
 In the area of Pest, you will also find trolley buses with 13 available routes and there is a modern metro system running along 4 lines too: